StewartLynch/CTPicker_SwiftUI/README.md

 ##### Step 4 - Enclose exsiting view in a ZStack

 The CTPickerVew is a view that will be presented on top of the exsiting view.
-To allow this, we need to surround the existing view including the navigationView if one exists within a ZStack
+To allow this, we need to surround the existing view including the NavigationView if one exists within a `ZStack`

 ### ![ZStack](ReadMeImages/ZStack.gif)

 ##### Step 5  - Conditionally Present the CTPicker

-You can now add as the second item in the ZStack, a conditional presentation of the CTPickerView.
-The condition will be whenver our `presentPicker` boolean value is set to `true`.
+You can now add, as the second item in the ZStack, a conditional presentation of the CTPickerView.
+The condition will be whenever our `presentPicker` boolean value is set to `true`.

 The CTPickerView by default requires 3 parameters which are the 3 state variables:

 - the presentation boolean -  `$presentPicker`
-- the textField state variable - `$food`
+- the TextField state variable - `$food`
 - The string array - `$foodArray`

 ```swift